Eddie Murphy high on list to host Oscars - report

 The 84th Academy Awards' other producer, Don Mischer, has been approached by several other big names who have expressed interest in the hosting duties.

-But according to the report Ratner has focused solely on Murphy, star of such 1980s and 1990s hit comedies as "Beverly Hills Cop," "Trading Places" and "The Nutty Professor."
+But according to the report Ratner has focussed solely on Murphy, star of such 1980s and 1990s hit comedies as "Beverly Hills Cop," "Trading Places" and "The Nutty Professor."

 An Academy spokeswoman was not immediately available to comment on Sunday.
 The upcoming Oscars will take place on February 26, 2012.